eamsdev/MiniESS/README.md

 ## Motivations

 MiniESS was created as a learning exercise to understand the internal workings of the event sourcing architecture, as such, its aim was to complete this goal with the smallest amount of code as it is practical.
+This means using off the shelve products such as EventStoreDB to manage events and events subscriptions.

 ![image architecture](./architecture.svg)